 4 Influencers Shaping the Future of the Fitness Industry

-Below we’ve highlighted two fitness influencers to keep an eye on.
+Below we’ve highlighted four fitness influencers to keep an eye on.
 As mentioned in 10 fitness industry trends that could define 2020; outside of exercise, we’re expecting to see even more of a shift in the world of nutrition.

 55% of customers now trust companies less than they used to and this is creating demand for influencers who are not just inspirational in their healthy lifestyles.
 Audiences want to see people who are authentic and transparent with their content as well.